deepmodeling/deepmd-kit/doc/train/finetuning.md

 ```

 :::{warning}
-The `type_map` will be overwritten based on that in the pretrained model.
-Please ensure you are familiar with the `type_map` configuration in the pretrained model before starting the fine-tuning process.
+The `type_map` will be overwritten based on that in the pre-trained model.
+Please ensure you are familiar with the `type_map` configuration in the pre-trained model before starting the fine-tuning process.
 This issue will be addressed in the future version.
 :::